Carl’s Corner, Texas

 Sirius/XM Studio, Carl’s Corner, Texas

 There were three grand openings of Willie’s Place Theater at Carl’s Corner, that I know of.
 There might have been more.
 One year, there was a stage set up in the parking lot, and Lukas Nelson and 40 Points (his band before Promise of the Real) performed for the fans outside.
 Willie surprised everyone by joining Lukas and the band for a few songs, before going inside to do his set with his Family band.
 There was a pre fourth of July concert at Carl’s that year, too.
-One of the grand openings featured a First Annual Barbeque Cook-off, but it was never repeated, but I never heard why.
+One of the grand openings featured a Barbeque Cook-off,

 New owners will take control on February 1st, next week.